BirdeeHub/argmark/README.md

   * `string[]`: list of file paths
   * *nil*: adds current buffer (`%`)
 * `tar_win_id`: window id or `-1` for global list, defaults to current
+* `target_arg_idx`: target index for the new item (1-based).
+Will insert at that index, and move higher elements up 1

 Duplicates are automatically removed with `:argdedupe`.